The EU is trying to speed up and increase military assistance to Ukraine

 Borrell said that many EU countries are joining the Czech initiative to purchase ammunition for the Armed Forces of Ukraine on the world market.
 According to his forecasts, their first batch will arrive in Ukraine in late May – early June.
 Meanwhile, the head of the Czech Foreign Ministry, Jan Lipavsky, refused to tell reporters which countries are already participating in this initiative and how many there are, pointing out that this is not public information.

 Public information is that thanks to the Czech Republic it was possible to purchase half a million artillery shells for the Ukrainian Armed Forces.
 “But we know that more can be achieved.
 Therefore, I call on all countries to join and invest resources in our initiative,” Lipavsky said in Luxembourg.
-For example, Belgium, the Netherlands, and Germany announced their participation in this project, and earlier Czech Prime Minister Petr Fiala stated that in total about 20 countries around the world had joined the initiative.
+For example, Belgium, the Netherlands, and Germany announced their participation in this project, and earlier Czech Prime Minister Petr Fiala stated that in total regarding 20 countries around the world had joined the initiative.

 No one has publicly promised new air defense systems yet